Editorial Board

 Dr. Lindsey Harding, editor-in-chief and faculty advisor

 Lindsey is the Director of the Writing Intensive Program at the University of Georgia.
+She is the author of Pilgrims 2.0.
 Her research and writing interests include composition and rhetoric, creative writing, and digital humanities.
 Her critical writing can be found in Teaching English in the Two-Year College and Harlot.
 Her flash fiction and stories have appeared in Spry, Soundings Review, Prick of the Spindle, The Boiler, and others.
 She lives in Athens, Georgia, with her husband and four children.

-Ashley Dombrowski is a Master’s student in the Department of Entomology where she studies the microbiome dynamics of the kissing bug, Rhodnius prolixus.
-Overall, her research aims to help understand the correlation between commensal endosymbiotic bacteria and the causative agent of Chagas disease, Trypanosoma cruzi.
-She earned her bachelor’s degree in entomology at the University of Georgia and is passionate about supporting the next generation of undergraduate researchers and writers as a reviewer for The Classic.
+Ashley McCormick is a graduate student pursuing a Master’s in Entomology.
+Her current work under Dr. Kevin Vogel involves examining the role of bacterial symbionts in modulating neuropeptide hormones in the kissing bug, Rhodnius prolixus.
+Her research aims to help understand the biological correlation between the kissing bug microbiome and the causative agent of Chagas disease, Trypanosoma cruzi.
+She earned her undergraduate degree in Entomology at the University of Georgia and is passionate about supporting the next generation of undergraduate researchers and writers as a reviewer for The Classic

 Riley Thoen is a PhD student in the Department of Plant Biology.
 He received his B.A. in honors biology from Gustavus Adolphus College in Saint Peter, MN.
 Riley’s research aims to understand how habitat fragmentation and climate change influence plant conservation through effects on the ecology and evolution of populations.
 Currently, his research highlights how climate change is affecting stress-adapted plant populations on Georgia’s granitic outcrops.